Sell DDR5 RAM Memory in the UK (2026 Guide): Prices, Value, & Whether It’s Worth Upgrading

 Sell your DDR5 RAM to Flux IT Hardware (Fast UK quote)

-If you’ve got DDR5 RAM from server upgrades, decommissioned racks, project spares, or surplus inventory, we can quote quickly, and we’ll tell you honestly whether your RAM is best sold for reuse or treated as scrap-grade.
+If you’ve got DDR5 RAM from server upgrades, decommissioned racks, project spares, or surplus inventory, we can provide a quick quote and will tell you honestly whether your RAM is best sold for reuse or treated as scrap-grade.

 Get a quote: send part numbers + quantities (or clear photos of labels), and we’ll come back with a valuation.